 - Slack for org-wide communication and keeping your inbox as clean as possible

-- Asana for keeping everyone on top of and informed on how projects are coming along
+- Trello for keeping everyone on top of and informed on how projects are coming along

 There’s a lot that you can change and improve when it comes to boosting productivity on your team.